cristinalare/alchemy-docs/tutorials/hello-world-smart-contract/part-4.md

 You'll notice at the top of the file that we've commented out the `helloWorldContract` object.
 Later in this tutorial, we will uncomment this object and instantiate our smart contract in this variable, which we will then export into our `HelloWorld.js` component.

-The three unimplemented functions after our `helloWorldContract` object do the following:
+The four unimplemented functions after our `helloWorldContract` object do the following:

 * `loadCurrentMessage` - this function handles the logic of loading the current message stored in the smart contract.
 It will make a _read_ call to the Hello World smart contract using the [Alchemy Web3 API](https://github.com/alchemyplatform/alchemy-web3).
 * `connectWallet` - this function will connect the user's Metamask to our dApp.